meisserecon/www/course.md

 <b>Lesson 9: Investment Funds</b>

 <p>In this lesson, investment funds are introduced and the effects of leverage discussed.
-Here are <a href="/assets/abfe-lesson9.pdf">the slides</a> and the accompanying <a href="https://github.com/meisser/course2018/blob/master/exercises/journal/exercise09-task.md">exercise</a>.</p>
+Here are <a href="/assets/abfe-lesson9.pdf">the slides</a> and the accompanying <a href="https://github.com/meisser/course2018/blob/master/exercises/journal/exercise09-task.md">exercise</a>.
+The competitive simulation can be <a href="http://meissereconomics.com/vis/simulation?sim=ex9-fund">viewed here</a>.</p>

 <!--